Nostromos/dotProject/README.md

 ## CI/CD

+> [!CAUTION]
+> All the tests are broken right now and CI/CD doesn't work.
+That's *intended* behavior for now because the tests are slop and the gh actions workflow was written as a 1-shot without llm help, just vibes and intellisense.
+I thought I'd get back to it the next day and got distracted.
+If you're reading this, file an issue and I'll fix it eventually. <3

 The project uses GitHub Actions for continuous integration:
 - Tests run on push (except main branch)
 - Multi-OS testing (Ubuntu, Windows)